 executing the statement.

-used.
-(This does not apply to other operations on temporary
+TEMPORARYkeyword is used.
+(This does not apply to other operations on temporary tables such as

-TABLE and then roll back the transaction, the table
+CREATE TEMPORARY TABLEand then roll back the transaction, the table remains in existence.

 Beginning with MySQL 5.1.15,